 Figure \ref{fig:boxplotpartA} displays the results of the simulation study.
 For each parameter, the left boxplot shows the spread of estimates when $n=500,$ and the right boxplot displays this for $n=1000.$ We observe that estimation seems generally unbiased and uncertainty reduces when the sample size increases.

 Because the copula density \eqref{eq:copmodel} relies on numerical integration to obtain $F,$ $f$ and $F^{-1}$, it is important to assess the computational effort required to perform inference.
-Figure~\ref{fig:timepartA} displays the time taken to optimise the likelihoods.
+Figure~\ref{fig:timepartA} displays the time taken to optimise the likelihoods on an internal computing node running CentOS Linux, with an Intel CPU running at 500GB of RAM.
 We can see that, for each of the models, the time taken increases with the sample size, which is to be expected.
 It also varies with the chosen copulas; for example, to evaluate the likelihood with $n=500$ data points, the first model took around 30 minutes while the second took around 50 minutes.